Nitrokey/nitrokey-documentation/source/components/nitrokeys/start/faq.rst

    The Nitrokey Start doesn't contain storage capability for ordinary data (it can only store cryptographic keys and certificates).

+.. faq:: How many keys can I store?

+    The Nitrokey Start can store nine RSA key pairs for three identities.
+    For one identity you need three key pairs for authentication, encryption and signing.

 .. include:: ../../shared-faqs/hyperlinks.rst.inc